Free Woodland Walks at Trentham

 Woodland Walk Update

-We have now closed the majority of the site but the Woodland Walk areas; Kings Wood, The Monument, The Oaks and The Parkland Walks, are all currently accessible to help provide fresh air and exercise in an open space, as allowed by the Government.
-These are for use by local people who can walk here, only.
-Our car parks are closed.
-Please do not travel, do not park nearby.
+We have now closed the majority of the site but the Woodland Walk areas; Kings Wood, The Monument, The Oaks and North Park Walks, are all currently accessible to help provide fresh air and exercise in an open space, as allowed by the Government.

 As usual, we ask that dogs are kept on a short lead whilst on the estate, which includes the woodland walk areas, to protect wildlife and negate the need for staff to have to deal with potential wildlife and livestock injuries.
 These incidents also have an impact on our emergency services, which are already playing a vital role.
 Our security team will be doing rolling checks in these areas to ensure that this is adhered to.